DMcDonough26/dmcdonough26.github.io/_posts/2026-04-03-nba-scoreboard.md

 Further complicating things was that the answer was always changing, and the NBA had not yet created a RedZone-style product to automatically plug the viewer into the most exciting live action.

 Initially this began as a small project to learn web scraping, but over time I wanted this to evolve as an analytics project (data pipeline, UI) and also as a data product.
-I wanted to be able to let the user provide input into how games are rated, and I wanted to offer what-to-watch “tasting notes” to direct users to the subtle game-within-the-game that might be happening for any matchup they are dropping into.
+I wanted to be able to let the user provide input into how games are rated, and I wanted to offer notes on style contrasts to direct users to the subtle game-within-the-game that might be happening for any matchup they are dropping into.

-This version of the project is the evolution of that original idea: a real time dashboard that monitors that night’s slate for you, highlights the most watchable game, and gives you context that enhances the viewing experience.
+This version of the project is the evolution of that original idea: a real-time dashboard that monitors the game slate for you, recommends the best option based on what you love about the league, and gives you context that enhances the viewing experience.

 ## Data Pipeline